rapha-opensource/viper/README.markdown

 # that should populate Debug with the subprojects
 cmake -DCMAKE_BUILD_TYPE=Debug ..

+make

 # should make a 'tests' binary with debug symbols
-cd tests
+cd 17/tests
-make

-# to make a Release version, same instructions, but use Release wherever Debug is used.
+make # if you run make in 17/tests it will only build 17/tests/tests

 # to launch the tests:
-./tests
+./tests17

 # to debug the tests (assuming you're using LLVM's lldb)
-lldb ./tests
+lldb ./tests17

+# to make a Release version, same instructions, but use Release wherever Debug is used.
 ```